 DMARC, short for Domain-based Message Authentication, Reporting & Conformance, is an email authentication protocol to check if an email message really originates from where it claims to have, based on SPF and DKIM, another two email authentication protocols.
 In addition to email authentication, it also adds reporting capabilities, so that domain owners can examine email authentication statistics on their domains.

 The main purpose of DMARC is to prevent email spoofing and phishing.
 Email phishing has been a major security issue in recent years.
 Research shows that over 90 percent of network breaches start with a phishing email and almost 50 percent of cyberattacks targeting small businesses.
 Once a business falls victim to a security breach, many things are suddenly at risk: blemished brand reputation, intellectual property stolen, direct financial loss, etc.

 DMARC is designed to be a strong line of defense against email spoofing and phishing.
 If properly implemented in the

-p=reject mode, DMARC can thwart all unauthenticated emails from the target domain, while allowing all legitimate emails through.
+p=reject mode, DMARC can thwart all unauthenticated emails from the subject domain, while allowing all legitimate emails through.

 How does DMARC work?